MarkCarsonDev/DCGMIMWTIATMS/README.md

 # DCGMIMWTIATMS

 ## About
-This is a basic program that shows blood-glucose levels in mg/dL on the Windows toolbar.
+This is a basic program that shows blood-glucose levels in mg/dL on the Windows toolbar from Dexcom's API.
 Stands for:

 - **D**excom's